-K3 - K5 will receive a hard copy of Progress Reports and Report Cards.
-Students in grades 1 - 12 will not receive hardcopy Progress Reports or Report Cards.
+K3 - K4 will receive a hard copy of Progress Reports and Report Cards.
+Students in grades K5 - 12 will not receive hardcopy Progress Reports or Report Cards.
 These online reports will be available on FACTS-SIS to view on the assigned dates.
 Dates are found on the school calendar.
-Hard copies of the final report card will be available to parents at the end of the school year and will be placed in the student's permanent record file.
+Hard copies of the final report card will be placed in the student's permanent record file.
 In the event of a past-due account with the Business Office, a FACTS-SIS account may be deactivated.
 School records will not be released to other educational institutions until the financial account is brought up to date.